polynetwork/dev-docs/new_chain/launch_and_test/launch.md

 ## 1. Test the Project

-There are two steps to test the interaction between your chain and Poly chain.
+There are two steps to test the interaction between your chain and Poly Chain.

 ### 1.1 Debugging on DevNet
 DevNet for developers provides debugging and testing for your code.
 The access steps are as follows:

-- Propose a request to submit code developed for Poly chain to [GitHub](https://github.com/polynetwork/poly.git ) and wait for code review.
+- Propose a request to submit code developed for Poly Chain to [GitHub](https://github.com/polynetwork/poly.git ) and wait for code review.
 - Propose a request to submit code developed for the register tool to [Github](https://github.com/polynetwork/poly-io-test.git) and wait for code review.
 - Propose a request to submit code developed for the new chain to [Github](https://github.com/polynetwork/eth-contracts) and wait for code review.
-- [Submit](https://docs.google.com/forms/d/e/1FAIpQLScJrZSANf3s7rTJ1BPTE8c6sUU55B1mtBGXe3YCY84i26R1UQ/viewform) the Cross-chain contracts hash you have deployed and the RPC that can connect your chain, then wait for the `Poly team` to allocate chain ID and router number.
+- [Submit](https://docs.google.com/forms/d/e/1FAIpQLScJrZSANf3s7rTJ1BPTE8c6sUU55B1mtBGXe3YCY84i26R1UQ/viewform) the Cross-chain contracts hash you have deployed and the RPC that can connect your chain, then wait for `Poly team` to allocate chain ID and router number.
 - Register to Poly Chain and sync genesis block header.
 The details are as follows:

   - Register to Poly Chain